vinayak-mehta/conrad/README.md

 ## Why conrad?

+- 🤖 The event database updates automatically using crawlers + GitHub Actions.
 - 📅 Never miss CFP deadlines again. `conrad remind` can remind you every time you open a terminal!
 - 📊 Query and explore events using tags, names, locations, and dates. `conrad show --cfp` will tell you about events where the cfp is open!
 - 🔄 Run `conrad refresh` to get the latest events!
-- 🤖 ([upcoming](https://github.com/vinayak-mehta/conrad/issues/17)) The event database updates automatically with events curated by the community.
-- ⛏️ You can manually add events using `conrad import -f events.json` and raise a PR!
+- ⛏️ You can contribute crawlers and events by simply raising a PR!

 ## Installation